namkhanh0210/ergo_pomodoro_posture_AI/README.md

-# Ergo_pomodoro_posture_AI
+# I built an AI-powered workspace safety & posture monitor (100% Local / In-browser)

+Hey devs,

+I wanted to share a side project I’ve been working on to solve a common problem for anyone spending hours at a desk: bad posture and messy workspaces.

-An AI-powered workspace safety and posture monitoring web application built for productivity and ergonomics.
+It's a web app built for productivity, ergonomics, and desk safety.

-Try the Web App (No setup required): [https://ergoandpostureai.vercel.app/]
+Try the Web App (No setup required): https://ergoandpostureai.vercel.app/

 ---

 ## Features

 ### 1. Desk Safety & Reach Zone Assessment
-- **Hazard Detection:** Detects risky items (like water cups near tech) or distractions (like scissors/knives) and alerts you to move them out of your reach zone.
+- Hazard Detection: Detects risky items (like water cups near tech) or distractions and alerts you to move them out of your reach zone.
-- **Custom Reach Zone:** Calculates your safe workspace boundary based on your arm span and height, then suggests placing essential tools within optimal reach.
+- Custom Reach Zone: Calculates your safe workspace boundary based on your arm span, suggesting where to place essential tools.

 ### 2. Focus & Posture Monitor Mode
-- **Smart Pomodoro Timer:** Keeps you productive during deep work sessions.
+- Smart Pomodoro Timer: Keeps you productive during deep work sessions.
-- **AI Posture Tracking:** Detects slouching, side leaning, and sitting too close to the screen.
+- AI Posture Tracking: Detects slouching, side leaning, and sitting too close to the screen.
-- **Voice Alerts:** Gives instant voice warnings if bad posture persists for over 3 seconds.
+- Voice Alerts: Gives instant voice warnings if bad posture persists for over 3 seconds.
-- **One-click Calibration:** Snaps a quick reference photo before each session to set your personal "ideal posture" baseline. *(Note: If you adjust your webcam, seat height, or chin position mid-session, simply re-calibrate for accuracy!)*
+- One-click Calibration: Snaps a quick reference photo before each session to set your personal "ideal posture" baseline.
+(Tip: If you adjust your webcam or seat height, simply re-calibrate!)

 ---

 ## Privacy First

-I know how sensitive webcam access can be.
-Your privacy is fully protected:
+Webcam access is sensitive, so privacy was the main priority:
-- **Zero video or image data is ever sent to any server.**
+- Zero video or image data is ever sent to any server.
-- **All AI processing runs 100% locally in your web browser/device.**
+- All AI processing runs 100% locally in your web browser.
-- **Your camera stream never leaves your machine!**
+- Your camera stream never leaves your machine.

 ---

 ## Tech Stack

-- **Frontend:** HTML / CSS / JavaScript
+- Frontend: HTML5, CSS3, JavaScript
-- **AI / Computer Vision:** Yolo
+- AI / Computer Vision: YOLO

 ---

-Feel free to open an issue or leave feedback!
+I’d love to hear your thoughts, feedback, or any feature suggestions!
+Feel free to check out the repo or leave a comment below.